AbdallahHussien4/Sorting/README.md

 This program does a different types of sorting.

 it takes as input from command line:
-1- Algorithm number:
+1- Algorithm number:\n
-    0. Selection Sort
+/t    0.
+Selection Sort
     1. Insertion Sort
     2. Merge Sort
     3. Quick Sort